ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

    To simplify enforcement of throttling policies.

-2. Can I use RateLimit fields in throttled responses (eg with status code 429)?
+2. Can I use RateLimit header fields in throttled responses (eg with status code 429)?

    Yes, you can.